prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

 In both type the concept of ownership applies and the owner of the value is responsible for ensuring that it is properly deallocated when its no longer needed.

 - Ownership is the fundamental concept of Rust.
 They are sets of rules that govern how Rust program manages memory.

-- The rules have deep implications for the rust language.
+- These rules have deep implications for the rust language.

 - Ownership gives memory safety guarantees without the need for garbage collectors.